STELLA-LYE/tp/docs/UserGuide.md

 ### Student Panel
 * The Student panel is a panel that you can use to see the list of students stored in TutorsContactsPro.
-* You can see student's name, phone number, year of student, major, email address, group, telegram handle and even whatever remarks that you have for each of them as needed!
+* You can see student's name, phone number, year of study, major, email address, group, telegram handle and even whatever remarks that you have for each of them as needed!

 ![Student Panel](images/StudentPanelUpdated.png)